-Studies with arteminsinin
+Studies with arteminsinin and cancer

 Dr Len Saputo on the use of Artemisinin for cancer